 Do you actually know how to set the crisper or humidity drawers in your fridge?
-Or do you just bump the notches towards the middle as a safety precaution?
+Or do you just bump the notches towards the middle and hope for the best?

 How Do the Drawers Work?